Rapids00122/framework-challenge/README.md

 # Framework Challenge
-A website loading screen of a fake renaissance fair
+A website loading screen for a fake renaissance fair